kd365/mem0_deployment_lab/docs/students/architecture.md

 ## Optional Provider: OpenAI

-This repo supports OpenAI as an optional provider track (controlled by Terraform `ai_mode`; the EC2 instance `.env` is generated at boot from SSM):
+This repo supports OpenAI as an optional provider track (controlled by Terraform `ai_mode`; Terraform writes runtime values into SSM and the instance bootstraps from there):

 ```bash
 # Use OpenAI instead of Bedrock (Terraform)